 Among other types of hardwood that have a high level of sustainability, walnut is a popular choice due to its endurance.
 Its shadings range from light to brown with highlights of yellow.
 Household items include dining tables, coffee tables, and bedroom nightstands.

 Oak is a durable hardwood that maintains its grain for many years and is favored as being above the other hardwood types.
 While known to live a long life, it’s sophisticated and rich in appearance as it livens dull spaces.
 It absorbs finishes well and can handle intense carving.
-When stained, the product has to set completely into the grain to reveal a color that may be slightly different when dry.
+When stained, the product has to be set completely into the grain to reveal a color that may be slightly different when dry.
 Even so, it manages to maintain its high-quality appearance and durability.

 The color of this hardwood type ranges from red to golden and is quite expensive because of its high demand.